intel/llvm/sycl/doc/GetStartedGuide.md

   simple-sycl-app.cpp -o simple-sycl-app-cuda.exe
 ```

-When building for ROCm, please note that the option `mcpu` must be specified,use the ROCm target triple as follows, :
+When building for ROCm, please note that the option `mcpu` must be specified, use the ROCm target triple as follows:

 ```bash
 clang++ -fsycl -fsycl-targets=amdgcn-amd-amdhsa-sycldevice \